TobikoData/sqlmesh/docs/concepts/tests.md

 FAILED (failures=1)
 ```

-Note: when there are many differing columns, the corresponding DataFrame will be truncated by default.
+Note: when there are many differing columns, the corresponding dataframe will be truncated by default.
 In order to fully display them, use the `-v` (verbose) option of the `sqlmesh test` command.

 To run a specific model test, pass in the suite file name followed by `::` and the name of the test: